abstractmachine/head-media-design-oculus/00_installation/readme.md

 ```

 Once this tool is installed on your machine, just type `scrcpy` into your Terminal and it will open a window showing the contents of your Oculus headset.

+If you are using a Windows computer, go to the [scrcpy](https://github.com/Genymobile/scrcpy) github page where they have an installer for you to download.
+Just follow the instructions there.